guicho271828/trivial-package-manager/README.md

       Specified packages are installed when the program/library is missing.
       DO-INSTALL installs the packages unconditionally.

-      It uses `gksudo` or `sudo` when necessary, and may ask the user of passwords.
+      For package managers which require the sudo access, it uses `gksudo` when it is present and DISPLAY variable is set, or `sudo` when it is available and `sudo -v` succeeds.

       If none of the package managers are available / when the package is missing (e.g. older distro), FROM-SOURCE argument can specify the shell command for fetching/building/installing the program from